emmettbreen/songforyou/README.md

 ## 2022

-https://songforyou.pythonanywhere.com is a song recommendation webapp that uses machine learning techniques to help find your perfect song.
+https://songforyou.pythonanywhere.com is a song recommendation web app that uses machine learning techniques to help find your perfect song.
 It has achieved over 7000+ visitors since its release on July 4, 2022.
 The software required to create SongForYou includes:

 Frontend:
 - Python (flask)